nfdi4plants/nfdi4plants.github.io/src/content/docs/git.md

 ## Scientific iteration and versioning

 Science is highly iterative.
-Most outcomes along the data life cycle (between an initial idea and the final publication, see also [RDM][KB-RDM]) are iterated through multiple cycles of design-test-repeat (e.g. laboratory experiments) or draft-review-publish (e.g. manuscripts) and mixes thereof.
+Most outcomes along the data life cycle (between an initial idea and the final publication, see also [RDM][kb-RDM]) are iterated through multiple cycles of design-test-repeat (e.g. laboratory experiments) or draft-review-publish (e.g. manuscripts) and mixes thereof.
 During these iterations multiple versions of the different outcomes are produced.
 There are different options to keep track of these versions.
 The seemingly simplest option is to duplicate a file and rename it by attaching a version, e.g. `manuscript.txt` &ndash; `manuscript_v2.txt` &ndash; `manuscript_final.txt`.
 Although this may work acceptably for individual use it quickly becomes confusing when sharing with other researchers.
-Cloud services offer options to keep track of changes (what was changed and by whom) within collaborative, multi-party projects (see also [Data Sharing][KB-DataSharing]).
+Cloud services offer options to keep track of changes (what was changed and by whom) within collaborative, multi-party projects (see also [Data Sharing][kb-DataSharing]).
 Here, versioning is usually taken care of automatically by the cloud service with little to no control by the user.
 However, these services are helpful only for version histories of typical office data (documents, presentations) or small datasets and within low-complexity projects.

 ## Git